mentalisttraceur/python-compose/README.rst

 * Flattening nested instances of ``compose`` because

-  * ``__call__`` performance is more important in typical cases that runspace efficiency (see above performance priorities).
+  * ``__call__`` performance is more important in typical cases than runspace efficiency (see above performance priorities).

   * Intermediate composed functions that are never used after composing them with something else can just